marshallswain/feathers-pinia/docs/setup/nuxt3.md

 }
 ```

 Any key returned in a Nuxt plugin's `provide` object will have a `$` prepended.
-The example, above, normalizes it back
+The above example normalizes it back
 to `api`.
-You could return multiple clients in this same object.
-With the above composable in place, we can now access
+You can return multiple clients in this object, if desired.
+With the above composable in place, we can now
-the Feathers client from within in components, plugins, and middleware:
+access the Feathers client from within in components, plugins, and middleware, like this:

 ```ts
 const { api } = useFeathers()